 - enhancing neuroplasticity

-From time-to-time I also assist in the training courses offered by the UKCHH, where it gives me great pleasure to share my skills with new students.
+I am a GHR-registered supervisor, and coach students in the UKCHH online learning program, where it gives me great pleasure to share my skills with new students.